Stories from Rural Dutchess County

 Anonymous: What I Hope For

+We realized that the conditions you live in don't matter.
+Once you step into this country without documentation, we're all equal; we're all seen as criminals.
 Coming here hasn't been easy at all, but the opportunities that have been presented to me make it worth it.
 Yes, my greatest wish is that my family and I can live happily and peacefully one day, and I hope things get better for us.

-Anndy Soto: How I Got Here
+How I Got Here

 My story of how I came to the United States is a very long one.
 There were four of us: me, my cousin, and another woman were minors, and another man was an adult.

-Then, at 10:00 p.m., a large van arrived, where everyone would be unloaded.
-First, they put our backpacks up front so the women and children could leave comfortably.
-The back was for all the men.
+I left my house in December of 2020.
+We traveled all the way through Guatemala until we reached Mexico.
+We traveled through Mexico in trucks.
+Each truck carried about 60 people.
+There were people of all ages.
 It was divided into metal blocks.
 About 25 people were supposed to fit in each block.
 Everyone was crammed into each block.
-The van was modified.
 The insides were made of iron, and it had a chair for some men to sleep in.
-They opened the roof of the van on the empty stretches of road to let air in.
-The van also had fans so they could be somewhat comfortable, but it was always hot with so many people.
+They opened the roof of the van on the empty stretches of road to let air in but it was always hot with so many people.

 My companions and I were dropped off at a house.
 When we arrived, there were people there, but they separated the young people from the adults because we were already close to the border.
 Then a man said he wanted to pray for us.
 We knelt and began to pray.
 At that moment, I felt good because God always protected us the whole way.

-They took us inside the wall to be searched.
-Then they took us to a place they called "the icebox."
-There they took off all our clothes and gave us a gray uniform.
-They gave us a call to call our relatives, and we were there for two days.
 Then they took us to a house called "Casa Moctezuma."
-Everyone there was very nice, unlike immigration.
+Everyone there was very nice, unlike Immigration.
 It was the pandemic, and we had to be quarantined for ten days.
 We spent Christmas there.
 Then, on December 31, they took us to New York to be reunited with my mom.
 She was very happy.

-The Trip to the US
+Coming to the US

 When I decided to come to this country, I wanted a better education and a better life for my family, because my country is a bit difficult to live in.
-It was a bit difficult to leave my country because I had to leave my family, my parents, and siblings, and then I had to travel through other countries I didn't know.
-For example, in Guatemala, when I traveled through that country, it was a bit difficult because I didn't have much money to buy food, and the conditions I came under weren't the best.
-But Guatemala is a very beautiful country.
+I had to leave my family, my parents and siblings, and then I had to travel through other countries I didn't know.
+It's a huge and unforgettable experience that many Latinos have to go through.
+All of these people are brave.